Pawventures

 Which Collar Is Right for Your Traveling Dog?

-Dog with heart, respiratory, or chronic pain condition: PetPace.
-The only clinical-grade option; worth the extra cost for dogs with medical needs.
+Dog with heart, respiratory, chronic pain, or seizure condition: PetPace V3.0.
+The only clinical-grade option with FDA registration.
+Worth the extra cost for dogs with medical needs, and now includes 24/7 global telehealth at no additional charge.

-International travel: PetPace (attach separately, using Tractive for GPS).
-Neither Fi nor Whistle offer adequate international GPS coverage.
+International travel: PetPace V3.0 (attach separately, using Tractive for GPS).
+Fi does not offer international GPS coverage.

-Off-leash training plus basic monitoring: Halo 4, accepting that health monitoring is limited.
+Off-leash training plus basic monitoring: Halo 5, accepting that health monitoring is limited.
+Best for travelers who need virtual fencing at campsites, vacation rentals, or unfamiliar properties.

 Final Notes on AI Health Monitoring